richardstartin/richardstartin.github.io/_posts/2020-05-16-shrinking-bson-documents.md

 ```

 This sheds another 300B, and makes sense unless you want to index by tag; it rearranges the document so that an application could interpret the document structure.
+As data is moved from the values to the keys, the overhead percentage starts to make less sense; it increases in this step.

 ```
 indexed.json